Edge-connectivity between edge-ends of infinite graphs: Introduction

 With this topology for $\hat{V}(G)$, the end $[r]$ is precisely the boundary of the ray $r$ (as a set of vertices), formalizing the idea that $r$ converges to $[r]$ or that $[r]$ might be seen as an endpoint of $r$.
 Then, roughly speaking, in the previously mentioned generalizations of results from finite graph theory, the ends of $G$ play the same role as \textit{vertices}, but ``at the infinity''.

 On the other hand, the literature related to the \textit{edge}-connectivity of infinity graphs and their ends is still not broad, with few references on the subject.
-An exception, for instance, is the paper \cite{jacobs}, in which Jacobs, Joó, Knappe, Kurkofka and Melcher state the classical Lovász-Cherkassky Theorem (recalled at the end of the next section) for locally finite graphs considering its ends.
-Their proof relies on the generalization of the same theorem for countable graphs, obtained by Joó in \cite{joo} without mentioning ends.
-Actually, the Lovász-Cherkassky Theorem is now written for arbitrary infinite graphs in \cite{joogeral}, where Joó extended his previous work.
-In this paper, we will revisit all these results by considering infinite graphs and their (edge-)ends.
-As a conclusion, at the end of Section \ref{sec-paths} we prove the following:
+An exception, for instance, is the paper \cite{jacobs}, in which Jacobs, Joó, Knappe, Kurkofka and Melcher generalized the classical Lovász-Cherkassky Theorem (recalled at the end of the next section) to locally finite graphs with ends.
+Their proof relies on the version of the same theorem for countable graphs, obtained by Joó in \cite{joo} without mentioning ends.
+Actually, the Lovász-Cherkassky Theorem is now proven for arbitrary infinite graphs in \cite{joogeral}, where Joó extended his previous work.
+In this paper, we will revisit all these results by considering infinite graphs and their edge-ends.
+As a conclusion, at the end of Section \ref{sec-paths} we establish the following: